-The region will develop a network of transitways that considers a variety of modes including: bus rapid transit in multiple forms, light rail, and commuter rail.
-The region is currently examining modern streetcar as a regional transitway mode (see discussion near the end of this chapter).
+The region will develop a network of transitways that considers a variety of modes including: bus rapid transit in multiple forms, light rail, modern streetcar, and commuter rail.
 Each mode has unique characteristics that are cost-effectively matched to an appropriate purpose and need.
 Transitways are also supported by the regular-route bus service described in the previous section.
 It is important for the region to consider and include connecting services in transitway planning and investment scenarios.